gardotd426/regolith-de/README.md

 Note: VMs generally don't play well with picom/compton compositing.
 If you have any issues with performance, make sure to kill the compositor.

-IF THIS MESSAGE IS STILL PRESENT, IT IS NOT READY FOR PRIMETIME.
-EITHER DON'T TRY IT AT ALL, OR TRY AT YOUR OWN RISK.
-THERE IS NO WARRANTY.

-When I decide that it's ready (hopefully with plenty of input), I will make it available in the AUR.
+After extended testing, I'm prepared to say that this is ready for use.
+I will make it available in the AUR soon, I'm just waiting on something from upstream.
+But feel free to use it, it's fully functional and has been tested to my satisfaction.

 ## Credits